DistrictDataLabs/yellowbrick/docs/api/text/dispersion.rst

 Quick Method
 -------------------------
 The same functionality above can be achieved with the associated quick method `dispersion`.
-This method will build the Dispersion Plot object with the associated arguments, fit it, then (optionally) immediately show it.
+This method will build the Dispersion Plot object with the associated arguments, fit it, then (optionally) immediately show the visualization.

 .. plot::
     :context: close-figs